 He attended Seton Hall from 1990-94 and helped his native Lithuania win Olympic bronze medals in 1992 and 1996.
 Karnisovas also played professionally for Barcelona, Bologna, Olympiakos and Athens, reaching the Euroleague Final Four three times.
 He was named FIBA’s European Player of the Year in 1996.

-Hunt is responsible for developing game plans along with Head Coach Brian Shaw as well as developing the Nuggets players throughout the season and offseason.
-The past three summers Hunt has spent time in Italy working with Danilo Gallinari and he participated alongside Nuggets C Timofey Mozgov in Basketball Without Borders in Russia in 2012.
+In his time as an assistant with Denver, Hunt was responsible for developing game plans along with the head coach as well as developing the Nuggets players throughout the season and offseason.
+The past three summers Hunt has spent time in Italy working with Danilo Gallinari and he participated alongside former Nuggets C Timofey Mozgov in Basketball Without Borders in Russia in 2012.

-While in Cleveland, Hunt helped lead the Cavaliers to one of the most successful stretches in franchise history.
+Before coming to Denver, Hunt helped lead the Cleveland Cavaliers to one of the most successful stretches in franchise history.
 In 2008-09, the Cavs won a franchise and NBA-best 66 games, while Hunt and the coaching staff earned the honor of coaching the Eastern Conference in the 2009 NBA All-Star Game in Phoenix.
 Cleveland also enjoyed great postseason success during Hunt’s tenure with the team, reaching the 2007 NBA Finals, the 2009 Eastern Conference Finals and four consecutive appearances in the Eastern Conference Semifinals from 2007-10.